Engage. Empower. Enrich. A Campaign for the Portage Community Senior Center

 The new center will replace the existing Portage Senior Center at 320 Library Lane.
 Kalamazoo County has a senior population of 35,000 and the American Association of Retired Persons estimates that 10,000 baby boomers reach retirement age (65) every day.
 This trend will continue into 2030 and beyond.
 More than 7,200 seniors reside in Portage.

-The new Portage Community Senior Center will feature a multipurpose room with a capacity of 330 people, a courtyard with an outdoor fireplace, an outdoor terrace for warm-weather activities, recreational space for pickleball, basketball and other activities, fitness space, a center promenade for indoor walking, a commercial kitchen, a coffee shop, dedicated space for games and reading, and a health clinic.
-The new space will be more than four times the size of the current center and will be available for community use.
+The new Portage Community Senior Center will feature a multipurpose room with a capacity to seat 330 people, a courtyard with an outdoor fireplace, an outdoor terrace for warm-weather activities, recreational space for pickleball, basketball and other activities, fitness space, a center promenade for indoor walking, a commercial kitchen, a coffee shop, dedicated space for games and reading, and a health clinic.
+The new building will be more than four times the size of the current center and will be available for community use as part of Portage Parks & Recreation programming and through facility rentals

 Over the last year, a group of dedicated community leaders has been working to raise $5.5 million in charitable gifts as part of this unique public/private partnership with the City of Portage.
 The City of Portage has committed to a dollar for dollar match of donations, up to $5.5 million.
 Engage.
 Empower.
-Enrich. has raised more than $3.9 million.
-Nearly 300 community donors, local businesses, and area foundations have supported the campaign to date.
-(See the Donor List to the right.)
+Enrich. has raised nearly $4.2 million.
+More than 300 community donors, local businesses, and area foundations have supported the campaign to date.

 At the public announcement of the fund drive, Jim Stephanak and Sarah Baker, the operational chairs of the campaign, invited the public to join in the fundraising effort.
 “As we work to provide the very best in programs for area seniors, I am pleased to be part of an effort that improves the quality of life for our older adults,” said Stephanak.
 “Demand for our programs is increasing.
 Unfortunately, our current senior center is too small and inadequate to address the growing number of seniors who will be seeking our services.
 We want Portage to be at the forefront of serving a population that has helped to build and sustain our community for many years.”